Corruption in Iran

 Corruption in Iran is widespread, especially in the government.
-According to a report in 2024, Iran ranks close to the bottom on the Corruption Perception Index of Transparency International.
-While Supreme Leader Ali Khamenei claims corruption in the country is "occasional rather than systemic," independent observers generally view corruption in Iran as an instrument of national strategy and a core feature of the political order.
+According to Transparency International's 2025 Corruption Perceptions Index, the Islamic Republic of Iran ranks close to the bottom in terms of perceived corruption of the public sector: 153rd out of 182 countries surveyed.
+While former Supreme Leader Ali Khamenei claimed corruption in the country is "occasional rather than systemic," independent observers generally view corruption in Iran as an instrument of national strategy and a core feature of the political order.

 In the Islamic Republic

 Transparency International defines corruption as the "abuse of entrusted power for personal gain".
-Its Corruption Perceptions Index evaluates perceived corruption in the public sector of 180 countries on a "combination of at least 3 data sources drawn from 13 different corruption surveys and assessments. ... collected by a variety of reputable institutions, including the World Bank and the World Economic Forum".
-The 2024 Index scored Iran at 23 on a scale from 0 ("highly corrupt") to 100 ("very clean") where 43 was the global average.
-This is the country's lowest score since the current scoring system began in 2012.
-The least corrupt country (Denmark) scored 90, and the most corrupt country (South Sudan) scored 8.
-Regionally, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen) was 39.
-The best score in the region was 68 (the United Arab Emirates) and the worst score was 12 (Syria).
+Its annual Corruption Perceptions Index evaluates perceived corruption in the public sector of many countries (182 in 2025) on a "combination of at least 3 data sources drawn from 13 different corruption surveys and assessments. ... collected by a variety of reputable institutions, including the World Bank and the World Economic Forum".
+The 2025 Index scored Iran at 23 on a scale from 0 ("highly corrupt") to 100 ("very clean") where 42 was the global average.
+The country perceived to be least corrupt (Denmark) scored 89, and the two perceived most corrupt (Somalia and South Sudan) scored 9.
+Regionally, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen) was 39.
+The best score in the region was 69 (the United Arab Emirates) and the worst scores were 12 (Libya and Yemen).

+Since the current version of the Corruption Perceptions Index was introduced in 2012, Iran's score has steadily declined from its high point of 30 in 2017 to its lowest-ever scores of 23 in 2024 and 2025.
+Its score in the World Bank's Worldwide Governance Indicators has also declined, from 33.42/100 in 2018 to 29.75/100 in 2024.